mitmedialab/MappingPoliceViolence-Scaper/README.md

 ## 2. Adding Bitly Counts

 The stories are all pushed into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
-Start the Celery worker like this: `celery -A mediameter worker -l info`.
+Start the Celery worker like this: `celery -A mpv worker -l info`.

 ## 3. Generating Results